Weekends BBQ and Catering

 - Southwestern

-Spanish Rice and beans piled high with shredded brisket, queso, roasted corn, smoked salsa, fresh cilantro and cotija cheese$10.00
+Spanish Rice and beans piled high with shredded brisket, queso, roasted corn, smoked salsa, fresh cilantro and cotija cheeseOut of stock

 - Loaded Mac and Cheese